OddCanons/mashups/turtles/mutant_genlab_alpha.md

 # Mutant: Genlab Alpha

 This group of turtles will work in any of the Mutant: Year Zero books and could be adapted for Coriolis.
+These turtles have non-standard weapons, six advances each, and rank changes to reflect some prior adventuring.

 ## Leader